-The Trustee Council has developed the following Ranking Criteria to evaluate and rank proposed projects.
+The Trustee Council has developed Ranking Criteria to evaluate and rank proposed projects.
 These criteria reflect the Trustee Council's requirements and priorities for restoration.
+The Ranking Criteria are:

 - a.
 Likelihood of Success: The level of expected return of natural resources and natural resource services.
 Proposed project restoration goals should be clear and measurable.
 The proposal should describe the capability of individuals or organizations expected to implement the project, and their ability to correct any problems that arise during the course of the proposed project.
 The project must also be technically feasible and procedurally sound. - b.
-Multiple Natural Resource Benefits: The extent to which a proposed project benefits more than one natural resource or natural resource service. - c.
+Multiple Natural Resource Benefits: The extent to which a proposed project benefits more than one natural resource or natural resource service.

+- c.
 Project Utilizes Multiple Approaches: Considers how many restoration approaches are utilized by the project i.e. restoration, rehabilitation, replacement, and acquisition. - d.
-Long-term project benefits: The expected sustainability and duration of benefits from the proposed project.
+Long-term Project Benefits: The expected sustainability and duration of benefits from the proposed project.
 Long-term benefits are the objective.
 Proposed projects are expected to provide long-term sustainable benefits. - e.
 Project Alignment with Regional Planning: Proposals should be aligned with existing land and resource management plans such that they can be incorporated into a holistic land and natural resource management plan. - f.
 Protection of Implemented Project: Considers the opportunities to protect the implemented project and the resulting benefits over time.
 Project proposals involving fee title acquisition of property for open space should identify the fee title owner and include a commitment to grant a conservation easement or other mechanism allowing the Trustees to ensure that the acquisition provides continued natural resource benefits.
 If a conservation easement is proposed, the project proponent must identify the easement holder and provide a draft of the conservation easement prior to closing on the easement.
-Project proposals that afford long-term protection will be given preference.

-- g.
-Project benefit versus expected cost: Considers the time it takes for benefits to be provided to the target ecosystem or public, versus the expected costs of the project. - h.
-Non-NRDs Match: A minimum of 50% match to NRD funds is required.
+Project proposals that afford long-term protection will be given preference. - g.
+Project Benefit versus Expected Cost: Considers the time it takes for benefits to be provided to the target ecosystem or public, versus the expected costs of the project. - h.
+Non-NRDs Match: A minimum of 50% match of the total amount of requested NRD funds is preferred.
 Match may consist of cash from non-NRD sources or in-kind services.
 Some degree of cash match is preferable.
-Points will be awarded based on percentage of cash match. - i.
-Multiple partners: Considers the number of partners contribuitn funds or services, as well as the degree to which these partners collaborate with the project proponents on planning and implementing the project. - j.
+Points will be awarded based on the percentage of the cash match.
+For example, if a proponent asks for \$1,000,000.00 for a project, it preferably would provide a match of \$500,000.00.
+The match must be described in the proponent's proposal.
+At least half of the match should be for NRD-related work (e.g.,construction type work that directly supports the project and is the same type of work that was funded by the Trustees) and the other half may be "non-NRD match" (e.g., work that complements the project, such as project planning or design). - i.
+Multiple Partners: Considers the number of partners contributing funds or services, as well as the degree to which these partners collaborate with the project proponents on planning and implementing the project. - j.
 Monitoring: Considers the ability to monitor and evaluate the success of the project and to correct any problems that arise during the course of the project. - k.
-Disproportionately impacted community: Some communities in Colorado have an increased risk of exposure to human health and environmental harms.
+Disproportionately Impacted Community: Some communities in Colorado have an increased risk of exposure to human health and environmental harms.
 Many of these communities are home to people of color and low-income families.
 Points will be awarded to projects within these communities as identified on CDPHE's online Enviroscreen tool.
 See https://cdphe.colorado.gov/enviroscreen